COMMUNITY PROJECTS

 17 August - 3 September, 2011

-Seventy-five participants from diverse ethnicities, ages, abilities, and backgrounds took part in a series of small group gatherings in local community venues.
-Inspired by the 19th-century parlour game Exquisite Corpse, each participant created one of four body segments—head and shoulders, arms and waist, hips to knees, or lower legs and feet.
-These were combined into “exquisite beings” and suspended within a netted frame.
-Photography and video captured moments of connection, laughter, focus, and creative exchange, and were screened alongside the artwork and later used in a short film.
+75 participants of diverse ethnicities, ages, abilities, and backgrounds joined small group workshops in local community venues.
+Inspired by the 19th-century parlour game Exquisite Corpse, each person created one of four body segments, which were combined into “exquisite beings” and displayed within a netted frame.
+Photography and video captured moments of creativity and connection, later shown alongside the artwork and used in a short film.
+Developed over 6-months, Exquisitely Unique became a shared community experience that united individual contributions into a vibrant response to How Diversity Works, encouraging conversation, friendship, and deeper understanding of diversity.

-RELATED SHORT FILMS:
+RELATED SHORT FILM:

 Exquisitely Unique' - a short film based on this community project was produced for the MyFilm project by Diversityworks Trust.
 Link to the film: click here